 Your Indiana University bachelor's degree in journalism represents your hard work and the School of Journalism's commitment to preparing students for careers in a dynamic field.

 The undergraduate curriculum has several emphases, including journalism and public relations.
 Students also may specialize in sports journalism.
 Journalism students learn reporting, editing and multimedia skills as well as practice these in a variety of student media.
-Public relations students design major campaigns for clients and operate a student-run public relations agency.
+Public relations students design major campaigns for clients.
 Students concentrating on sports journalism have access to top professionals through programs at the National Sports Journalism Center at the school.
 These are the kinds of experiences that position you well for the job market.

 The curriculum recently has been redesigned to maximize your opportunity to publish and create the portfolio that is so necessary to successfully compete for jobs after graduation.

 - Learn about the sports journalism courses.

 - Keep track of your progress: